-Summary table: environment scenarios Scenario Description of scenario including environmental compartments Conclusion Disinfection of tanks in brewery industry - professional use Indirect release occurs via STP to the aquatic compartment (surface water and sediment) as well as due to sewage sludge application on agricultural soil to the terrestrial compartment (soil and groundwater).
+Summary table: environment scenarios Scenario Description of scenario including environmental compartments Conclusion Surface disinfection (e.g. bathroom disinfectant) - private use The biocidal product contains 20.06 g a.s./L and for general purpose in private area a consumption of 5 mL/(capd) is assumed.
+Indirect releases occur via SPT to the aquatic compartment (surface water and sediment) as well as due to sewage sludge application on agricultural soil to the terrestrial compartment (soil and groundwater).
 Acceptable

 No unacceptable risks for soil, surface water, sediment and the STP were identified in connection with the evaluated intended uses.
-However, the concentration in groundwater exceeds the quality standard for pesticides of 0.1 $\mu$ g/L. The refinement of the groundwater assessment with the FOCUS PEARL model revealed that for one arable land scenario (Sevilla) and for seven grassland scenarios the average concentration of L(+) lactic acid closest to the 80th percentile is below the trigger value of 0.1 $\mu$ g/L. According to the conclusion of the 47th CA meeting in July 2012 the risk for the groundwater compartment is acceptable if there is at least one safe scenario for each of both areas.
-Hence, it can be concluded that the use of the biocidal dummy product, which is identical to the a.s.
-L(+) lactic acid, does not result in unacceptable risks for the environment.
+However, the concentration in groundwater exceeds the quality standard for pesticides of 0.1 $\mu$ g/L. The refinement of the groundwater assessment with the FOCUS PEARL model revealed that for one arable land scenario and for all grassland scenarios the average concentration of L(+) lactic acid closest to the 80th percentile is below the trigger value of 0.1 $\mu$ g/L. According to the conclusion of the 47th CA meeting in July 2012 the risk for the groundwater compartment is acceptable if there is at least one safe scenario for each of both areas (grassland and arable land).
+Hence, it can be concluded that the use of the biocidal product containing 2% of L(+) lactic acid does not result in unacceptable risks for the environment.
 While sufficient for active substance approval, concentrations below 0.1 $\mu$ g/L for all nine FOCUS PEARL scenarios will be required for union authorisations and for the representative PEARL scenario(s) for national product authorisation.
 Consequently, additional data to refine the current risk assessment may be required for product authorisation.